Lineage team member scans cases of food products inside a temperature-controlled warehouse to support inventory tracking and food traceability.

 Frozen crabs displayed on ice, representing seafood traceability requirements under FSMA 204 and cold chain food safety standards.Under the rule, companies that manufacture, process, pack or hold foods on the FDA’s Food Traceability List (FTL) must:

-• Identify Critical Tracking Events (CTEs) — such as shipping, receiving and transformation
+• Identify applicable Critical Tracking Events (CTEs) throughout their operations — including activities such as harvesting, cooling, initial packing, shipping, receiving and transformation

-• Maintain traceability records in a sortable electronic format
+• Maintain traceability records in accordance with the rule's recordkeeping requirements

 • Shell eggs (from domesticated chickens)